baigel2/people/content/en/post/shiasunniwhy.md

 ---

-Born into a Sunni family, I've been learning about and internally exploring Shia Islam.
+Born into a Sunni family, I've been learning about and exploring Shia Islam.
 Here are my thoughts so far.

 <!--more-->